 If you’re doing an overnight cook then I would switch it to alarm mode.

 The logo on the top of the receiver is actually the backlight button and you will hit it inadvertently many times, with an accompanying beep every time, unless you switch to vibrate mode.

 Wireless Range of the ThermoPro TP27

-No review of a remote meat thermometer would be complete without the required testing of the wireless signal range of the said thermometer.
+No review of a remote meat thermometer would be complete without the required testing of its wireless signal range.

 One thing to remember when shopping for wireless meat thermometers of any kind, be it WiFi, Bluetooth, or Remote meat thermometers, is that they will claim the best case, line-of-sight, wireless signal range in their marketing.

 There are many things that can obstruct a wireless signal.
 Walls, trees, your neighbor’s dog, hills, and cellphone towers just to name a few.